realpython/materials/seaborn-visualization/README.md

-# Visualizing Data In Python With seaborn
+# Visualizing Data In Python With Seaborn

-This folder contains completed Jupyter notebooks and other files used in the Real Python tutorial on [Visualizing Data in Python With seaborn](https://realpython.com/python-seaborn/).
+This folder contains completed Jupyter notebooks and other files used in the Real Python tutorial on [Visualizing Data in Python With Seaborn](https://realpython.com/python-seaborn/).

 None of the files are mandatory to complete the tutorial.
 However, you may find them of use to continue your learning by experimenting more with them.